danyelaristizabal/RepairShopAPI/README.md

 Swagger is exposed at https://localhost:5134/swagger/index.html

-## Short description:
+## Overview:

-The service exposes 3 different modules: Users, Tickets, Notifications.
+The service comprises three distinct modules: Users, Tickets, and Notifications.

-Each module implements basic CRUD operations via REST and can be Run as a standalone module as well as a monolith together with the wholeapplication depending on the settings at appconfig.
+Each module provides basic CRUD operations via REST and can operate autonomously or as part of the monolithic application, depending on configurations defined in the appconfig.

-Users implements the UsersAPI
+Users module implements the UsersAPI.
-Tickets implements the TicketsAPI
+Tickets module implements the TicketsAPI.
-Notifications implements the RulesAPI
+Notifications module implements the RulesAPI.

-Notifications module has 2 responsabilities:
+The Notifications module serves dual purposes:

-1. It exposes the RulesAPI that are responsible for limiting the amount of notifications that are being delivered to our users.
+Exposure of RulesAPI: Responsible for controlling the volume of notifications delivered to users.
-2. It process every notification that is being triggered on the other modules.
+Processing Notifications: Handles the processing of notifications triggered by other modules.